r0drigobenicio/nextjs-template/README.md

 # Next.js Template

-This project is an [Next.js](https://github.com/vercel/next.js) template, with TypeScript, ESLint, Prettier, EditorConfig, Styled-Components and Next-Images.
+This is a [Next.js](https://github.com/vercel/next.js) template project, with TypeScript, ESLint, Prettier, EditorConfig, Styled-Components and Next-Images.